SHIPPING & RETURNS QUESTIONS

 How long will it take for my order to ship out?

-All orders except for stickers and cotton totes are made to order and may take 1 to 2 weeks to be made depending on how many orders are being processed.
-Hand stamping is a timely process that requires each letter on a jewelry piece to be stamped one by one.
+All orders may take 1 to 2 weeks to be made depending on how many orders are being processed.
 Orders are currently handmade by one person, so if we are out of town or on vacation, your order will take longer to be processed.
 If this is the case, we will have a notification on our website to let you know when we will be back and ready to begin processing orders.

-If your order is placed on a holiday, a sale day, or during a new collection launch, your order may take longer as these are times that we receive many orders at once.
+If your order is placed during the holiday season, a holiday, a sale day, or during a new collection launch, your order may take longer as these are times that we receive many orders at once.

 If you have any questions as to how long your order will take to be shipped, please email us at firstname.lastname@example.org.